-As SSL technology matures, maximizing the energy savings from connected SSL systems will become increasingly dependent on successful integration into the built environment.
-That’s why the DOE SSL Program is working closely with industry to identify and collaboratively address the technology development needs of CLS.
+However, CLS technology is currently at an early stage of development and many questions remain about how well it will work, whether it will actually save energy, and whether it will offer enough benefits and value-added features to justify the investment.
+That’s why the DOE SSL Program is partnering with industry to identify and collaboratively address the technology development needs of CLS.
 In 2015, DOE launched a Connected Lighting Systems Initiative, which works closely with industry and targets six focus areas:

-- Energy reporting: Data-driven energy management can significantly reduce energy consumption, but effective test methods are needed to characterize measurement accuracy.
+- Energy reporting accuracy: Data-driven energy management can significantly reduce energy consumption, but effective test methods are needed to characterize reporting accuracy.

-- Interoperability: System performance is dependent on the ability of devices to work together, and common platforms and protocols are needed to enable the exchange of usable data between lighting systems, other systems, the internet, and cloud services.
+- Interoperability and system integration: System performance is a function of how well devices work together, and common platforms and protocols are needed to enable the exchange of usable data between lighting systems, other systems, the internet, and cloud services.

-- Cybersecurity: Increased connectivity introduces cybersecurity risks that are new to the lighting industry and that must be addressed if next-level energy savings are to be fully realized.
+- Cybersecurity vulnerability: Increased connectivity introduces cybersecurity risks that are new to the lighting industry and that must be addressed if next-level energy savings are to be fully realized.

 CONNECTED LIGHTING TEST BED

-Central to DOE efforts is the development of a connected lighting test bed (CLTB) designed and operated by Pacific Northwest National Laboratory.
-The results of technical feasibility investigations in the CLTB will increase visibility and transparency on what does and does not work, and create tight information feedback loops to inform technology developers of needed improvements related to energy reporting, interoperability, configuration complexity, and key new features.
+Central to DOE CLS efforts is a connected lighting test bed (CLTB) designed and operated by Pacific Northwest National Laboratory.
+The results of technical feasibility investigations in the CLTB increase visibility and transparency on what does and does not work, and create tight information feedback loops to inform technology developers of needed improvements.
+The results also contribute to the development of industry standards and model specifications.

 LEARN MORE AND PARTICIPATE